 A single measurement of CMV-immune competence is not sufficient to determine immune response to CMV; serial measurements are essential to proper interpretation of the results.
 Appropriate interpretation of results requires a pretransplant measurement of CMV-specific immunity to assess baseline immune competence.

 Since healthy, asymptomatic individuals may not have detectable CMV-specific CD8 T cells, for these individuals, the absence of CMV-specific CD8 T cells alone may not be a risk factor.

 The global CD8 T cell immune competence assessment is specific only for CD8 T cells; it does not provide information for overall T cell competence.
-Further studies are needed to determine if, within the reference range, certain levels of IFN-gamma and CD107a/b expression confer greater or lesser degrees of risk for infectious disease.
+Further studies are needed to determine if, within the reference range, certain levels of interferon-gamma (IFN-gamma) and CD107a/b expression confer greater or lesser degrees of risk for infectious disease.

 Timing and consistency in timing of blood collection is critical when serially monitoring patients for lymphocyte subsets.
 See data under Clinical Information.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature